kaenovsky/kaenovsky/cv.md

 ## Work Experience

-### SSR Software Engineer @ AccionaIT [BA, Argentina]
+### Research & Development Analyst @ Flock IT [BA, Argentina]

+**May.
+2023 ~ Present**

+Currently working for the R&D team of Flock, using cutting edge technology to improve our business partners as well as in-company processes optimization.
+We mainly deliver AI powered products, VR experiences, Cloud native functions and many more exciting challenges alongside an amazing team.

+Tech stack & tools: Figma, React, Python, Laravel, Jira

 **Nov.
-2022 ~ Present**
+2022 ~ May.
+2023**

-As a Software Engineer at AccionaIT, I was initially assigned to the Boehringer Ingelheim project from November 2022 to May 2023.
-During this time, I worked within the Lectrona Product Team, utilizing Agile methodology and DevOps practices to maintain an instance of a custom SaaS called SmartSimple.
+I worked within the Lectrona Product Team, utilizing Agile methodology and DevOps practices to maintain an instance of a custom SaaS called SmartSimple.
 My main responsibilities included understanding and following up on business needs and writing documentation of every process.

-Since the completion of the Boehringer Ingelheim project, I am currently seeking new assignments within AccionaIT to further contribute my expertise in Web Development.
-I am actively pursuing new opportunities to apply my skills and continue my professional growth.

 Tech stack & tools: HTML, MySQL, JavaScript, Scrum, Confluence (documentation)